When two employees hate each other, their animosity can turn a healthy working environment into a toxic space.

 - Both parties work out their differences, rise above, and move on.

-- Both parties agree to disagree, but get past it and move on.
+- Each party agrees to disagree, but get past it and move on.

 - Both parties say they’ve moved on, but one or both secretly harbors continued ill will.
 Negativity lurks and performance soon begins to dip.